What is specialist music tuition?

 - To take part in school extra-curricular activities on their instrument/voice.

 - To represent their school and the Council by performing in public.

 Continuing Music Tuition Update Form

 In order for pupils to continue receiving music tuition, an annual update form must be completed for every child.
-It is necessary to return the form to ensure that the appropriate fee and address is entered on our database.
+It is necessary to return the form to confirm contact details, pupil's schools, etc.

 Please advise us if your child no longer requires music tuition.

 For further information please contact us.

 Last updated: Friday, June 18, 2021 2:56 PM